Sally R. Beske, Associate Organist/Director of Youth Choirs

 Educational background: Ohio Wesleyan University, BM in Music Education and Piano Performance; Private organ study with Robert Griffith.

-Primary responsibilities: Organist for the 9:15 North Campus worship service, organist for weddings, pianist for the Chancel and Chamber Choirs, Director of the K-12 vocal choirs (Cherub Choir, Chorister Choir, Junior Choir and Youth Vocal Ensemble) and Youth Bell Choirs 1 and 2
+Primary responsibilities: Organist for worship services and weddings, pianist for the Chancel and Chamber Choirs, Director of the K-12 vocal choirs (Cherub Choir, Chorister Choir, Junior Choir and Youth Vocal Ensemble) and Youth Bell Choirs 1 and 2.

 Year employed: 1995